Skip to Main Content

 - Does it have a peer review process?

-- Determine the popularity and prestige of the journal, using impact measures such as the Journal Citation Reports (JCR) Journal Impact Factor.
-Beware of counterfeit impact factors.
-Be aware that those not published by JCR may be less meaningful to the academic community.
+- Determine the popularity and prestige of the journal, using impact measures such as the InCites Journal Citation Reports (JCR) Impact Factor.
+Double-check impact factors that are posted on journal websites: These may not use JCR data, and IFs not published by JCR may be less meaningful to the academic community.
 See other metrics such as Eigenfactor, and CiteScore.
 See this guide to learn more about impact factors and metrics.

-- Useful Checklist for Review of Journal Qualilty: Blobaum, Paul M., "Blobaum’s Checklist for Review of Journal Quality for Submission of Scholarly Manuscripts" (2013).
+- Useful Checklist for Review of Journal Quality: Blobaum, Paul M., "Blobaum’s Checklist for Review of Journal Quality for Submission of Scholarly Manuscripts" (2013).
 Faculty Research and Creative Activity.
 27.

-- Check our web page on illegitimate journals to figure out if you can trust a particular journal; keep in mind that information on illegitimate (aka predatory) journals' websites may be false (e.g., editorial board members, impact factor)
+- Check our web page on illegitimate journals (also known as predatory journals) to figure out if you can trust a particular journal; keep in mind that information on illegitimate journal websites may be false (e.g., editorial board members, impact factor)